pet00184/flarepred/README.md

   * `git fetch origin`
   * `git reset --hard origin/main`.

-## CHANGES FROM TRIAL RUN
+## CHANGES FROM 2024 TRIAL RUNS

-**There is no longer a hold option that incurs a 30-minute deadtime in the gui** This option was meant for trial runs, but we don't want the GUI out of comission if we decide to hold in the actual campaign.
-Now, there is a "Not Launching" button that may be pressed, that moves ELSA back into searching state.
+**There is no longer a hold option that incurs a 30-minute deadtime in ELSA** This option was meant for trial runs, but we don't want the GUI out of comission if we decide to hold in the actual campaign.
+Now, there is a "Not Launching" button that may be pressed, that moves ELSA back into the searching state.
 If the trigger condition is met again, you will need to continuously press this button (or just wait until you reach the gradual phase of whatever flare you are choosing to ignore.)